Spain’s Asier Aguirre Izcue wins the 2025 Regione Lazio Alps Tour Grand Final.

 #risinggolfstars

-The players are competing for an overall prize fund of € 42,500 and 45,000 Order of Merit points.
-The winner of the 2025 Open International de La Mirabelle d’Or, will earn the winning check of €6,200 and 6,525 Order of Merit points.
+The players will compete for an overall prize fund of €42,500 and 45,000 Order of Merit points.
+The 2025 Parma Alps Open winner will walk away with €6,200.00 and 6,525 Order of Merit points.

 Tournament Promoter